burger

 sign

-5. The application indicates that some fields are optional but they are not at all:
+5. The application mentions certain fields as being optional but this is not the case at all:

 sign